 Earlier this month, M-Lab published updates to our policies after completing a comprehensive review to ensure our compliance with the EU General Data Protection Regulation (GDPR) and in preparation for the M-Lab 2.0 platform modernization update that will be rolled out this fall.
 This post outlines the changes and additions to our policies for the general public, for experiment developers hosting tests on the M-Lab platform, and for partners who provide hosting for M-Lab servers.
-TL;DR: If you’re simply interested in what data is collected when you run an M-Lab test, our FAQ on M-Lab’s Tests and Data is a good reference, in addition to our Privacy and Acceptable Use policies.
+TL;DR: If you’re simply interested in what data is collected when you run an M-Lab test, our pages for each M-Lab test provide a schema where available, in addition to our Privacy and Acceptable Use policies.

 Why we’ve updated our policies

 M-Lab is considered by civil society organizations to be one of the most privacy conscious Internet measurement initiatives.
 But as an open platform intended to support research and improve public understanding of Internet service on a global scale, M-Lab must back that claim up by having policies that demonstrate our compliance with data privacy and protection laws.
 In May 2018, one of the world’s strongest consumer data protection regulations went into effect in the European Union.
 The EU’s General Data Protection Regulation (GDPR), aims primarily to give control to individuals over their personal data and to simplify the regulatory environment for international business by unifying the regulation within the EU..
 The regulation requires that organizations providing services or doing business within the EU put in place technical and organizational measures to implement the GDPR’s data protection principles.
 Similar laws in specific states or cities in the US are either being considered or have been passed, such as the California Consumer Privacy Act (CCPA) and the Stop Hacks and Improve Electronic Data Security Handling (SHIELD) Act in New York.